Pongumoodu

 Pongumoodu (or Pongummoodu) is a small suburb of Thiruvananthapuram, the state capital of Kerala, India.
 It originally began as a junction on the Kollam-Trivandrum National Highway and has since become a suburban area of the capital.

+It is situated directly between major hubs like Sreekaryam, Ulloor, and Kesavadasapuram.

 In 2023, a local leader in the Communist Party of India from Pongumoodu was attacked with acid by another party leader.